 If you’d like to check out the students’ presentations, you can see them here.

-Thanks for reading!
-To hear more about Women+ in Leadership opportunities, sign up to the Creative Shift newsletter.
+To hear more about Women+ in Leadership opportunities, sign up to the Careers and Employability newsletter.